 The capsules are veggie capsules and the ingredient list is minimal with no additional fillers or binders that are concerning.

-Physician’s choice is a brand developed by doctors and physicians who understand what the body needs.
-They earned themselves a spot in our ranks with this highly potent formula that contains 10,000 mcg biotin and is made with organic coconut oil for maximum absorption.
+Physician’s choice earned themselves a spot in our ranks with this highly potent formula that contains 10,000 mcg biotin with organic coconut oil for maximum absorption.

-The soft gels do not have any additional fillers or binders that are concerning, just simple ingredients for the soft gel.
+The soft gels do not have any additional fillers or binders that are concerning.
 Physician’s choice biotin is made in an FDA & GMP-certified facility in the USA.

 NOW provides natural solutions in supplements form and biotin certainly fits the bill.
 Their biotin formula is 5,000 mcg biotin in a veggie capsule that is both vegan and vegetarian-friendly.

-This capsule is pure biotin and the veggie capsule contains minimal ingredients, none of which are unnecessary fillers and binders.
+This capsule is pure biotin and the veggie capsule contains no unnecessary fillers or binders.
 NOW biotin is kosher and is also manufactured in a GMP facility.

 How We Rank